 Other Common Roof Replacement Claims the Insurance Will Pay For

 In addition to your roof, the weather can also damage the gutters and the flashing.
 During a strong wind storm, the gutters can blow off the house or some tree branches can break them while landing on your home.
-As far as the flashings, they are designed to protect the structure of the roof, but harsh winds can pull flashing off, leaving your home exposed and vulnerable.
+As far as the flashings, they are designed to protect the structure of the roof, but harsh winds can pull the flashing off leaving your home exposed and vulnerable.
 In these cases, your homeowner’s insurance may cover this type of damage.

-Another roof replacement claim your insurance will cover is when trees or branches fall on your roof due to severe weather.
-This can cause a few missing shingles and create large holes on the surface of the roof.
+Another roof replacement claim that your insurance will cover is when trees or branches fall on your roof due to severe weather.
+This can cause a few missing shingles and create large holes in the surface of the roof.
 Depending on the extent of the damage, you can get the entire roof replaced or a partial.
 If the damage is small, the insurance company may just patch the damaged portion or provide partial payment.

 Roof Replacements That Homeowner’s Insurance Won’t Pay For

 When it comes to paying for a roof replacement, homeowner’s insurance can come in handy.
 However, the insurance will not cover all types of damage.
 For example, roof leaks are only covered in certain situations.
-Usually the insurance will cover leaks if they are caused by a risk that is covered in the policy.
+Usually, the insurance will cover leaks if they are caused by a risk that is covered in the policy.
 Also, if the leak happened suddenly and didn’t accumulate over the years.
 You may or may not get the insurance to cover that.

 The age of the roof can also determine if the insurance company will approve your roof replacement claim.
 Typically the insurance will deny your claim if the roof is 15-20 years old.
-Unless the roof was well-kept and passed the inspection criterias, other companies will pay you the actual cash value of the roof.
+Unless the roof was well-kept and passed the inspection criteria, other companies will pay you the actual cash value of the roof.
 Meaning, if your roof only has a few damages and has passed the 20 years mark, you will get what the roof is worth after 20 years of depreciation.